chelseasenter/bank-and-voting-analysis-with-Python/README.md

  - total number of votes each candidate won<p>
  - the winner of the election<p><p>
 <p>
- 2. The script will then print out the calculations in the previous step to the terminal and export a text file with the results.<p>
+ 2. The script will then print out the calculations in the previous step to the terminal and export a text file with the results (Analysis folder > results.txt).<p>

 # Brainstorming and Pseudocode
 <p>